Clyde Valley Blackhawks

 Clyde Valley Blackhawks are an American football club based in Wishaw, Scotland.
+The team operate in the BAFA National Leagues NFC 1 Scotland.

 History

-The Clyde Valley Blackhawks were formed as the senior team of the former British champion Clyde Valley Hawks youth football team.
-The former players wanted to take Clyde Valley football to the next level rather than join another club and thus the Blackhawks were created in 2007.
-The club's first head coach was David Czekalla former offensive coordinator of the Hawks.
-The Blackhawks joined the BAFA senior league as affiliates for the 2008 season.

-The Blackhawks joined Division 2 of the senior league in 2009 and quickly adjusted to life in the senior league posting a 6–4 record in their first full season.
+The Clyde Valley Blackhawks were established in 2007 as a senior team of the Clyde Valley Hawks youth team.
+The Blackhawks joined Division 2 of the senior league in 2009 and had a 6–4 record in their first full season.
 The 2014 season saw the Clyde Valley Blackhawks claim the Division 2 Northern Conference Championship.
-This was the icing on the cake for the Clyde Valley football program that had never had a losing season since joining the senior league in 2009.

 Winning the title the previous year saw the Blackhawks promoted to Division 1 for the first time in 2015.